Application as a participant

 As a participant you are matched with a mentor.
 Professionals from the same profession are not matched.
 Matching considers your reasons for taking part in the program, your goals and areas for growth identified in this Expression of Interest.

-You will also be expected to attend the Participant Briefing and debriefing; the four Knowledge Tables, the Great Debate and the four social events.
-You will Graduate at the completion of the program at the spba young professional mentor program Graduation Dinner.
+You will also be expected to attend the Participant Briefing and debriefing; the four Knowledge Tables, The Great Pitch and the four social events.
+You will Graduate at the completion of the program.

 Role of the Mentor